 How to Combine Chase Credit Cards to Maximize Points

-The key to maximizing your Chase Ultimate Rewards Points is to combine and use the right credit cards.
+The key to maximizing your Chase Travel Rewards Points is to combine and use the right credit cards.

-Though, if you match the criteria for card and life stage #3 or higher from above, you should start to consider how to make the most of your points.
-And the short answer is to transfer all Chase Ultimate Rewards Points to the Chase Sapphire Reserve card.
+However, if you match the criteria for card and life stage #3 or higher from above, you should start to consider how to make the most of your points.
+The short answer is to transfer all Chase Travel Rewards Points to the card_name.

-This is because the Chase Sapphire Reserve card lets you redeem points for 1.5x their value in the Chase travel portal.
-So if you are earning 1.5% back on your Chase Ink Business Unlimited card, you can actually transfer those points to Chase Sapphire Reserve card and realize a real rewards rate of 2.25%, as long as the points are redeemed for travel.
+This is because the card_name lets you redeem points for 1.5x their value in the Chase travel portal.
+So if you are earning 1.5% back on your Chase card_name, you can transfer those points to the card_name and realize a real rewards rate of 2.25%, as long as the points are redeemed for travel.

-The same goes for the Chase Freedom Unlimited card or any other card in the Chase family that lets you transfer Chase Ultimate Reward Points.
+The same goes for the card_name or any other card in the Chase family that lets you transfer Chase Travel Reward Points.

 Now, technically, you could also scour the web for better uses of your points (for example, transferring them to another travel partner offering a great deal), but that will require a little more time and effort on your part to find the best deals.